Bay Roberts: History

-Artifacts on land and in the harbour

 These early settlers left behind archaeological evidence of their way of life.
 Clay pipes and other artifacts have been found in places such as Mercer's Cove.
 At least one ship was lost in Bay Roberts Harbour during the 17th century.
 A large number of ceramic vessels which came from a 17th-century shipwreck have been recovered from the harbour.
 Many of these are complete or almost complete.
 They include storage jars from the West Country of England and olive jars from Spain and Portugal.

 French attacks

 Like many settlements in Conception Bay, Bay Roberts was destroyed by the French during King William's War (1689–1697).
 When the French arrived in 1697, Abbé Baudoin, a priest who accompanied Pierre Le Moyne d'Iberville on his raids, maintained a journal.
 He called the town Baye Robert.
 He says that d'Iberville captured 10 servants, 3 planters and 3 boats there and took 1500 codfish.
 These numbers may not have represented the entire population.
 By the time Abbé Baudoin and Pierre d'Iberville arrived, many of the people who lived in Bay Roberts had probably escaped into the woods or to Carbonear Island because they had been warned that the French were coming.

-The effects of the French attacks did not last long, and Bay Roberts was built again.
-It became an important base for the Labrador fishery and the seal hunt.

 Early town development

+Settlers from the Channel Islands arrived in the 18th century.

 Business development began with Robert Pack, founder of the firm of Pack, Gosse, and Fryer.
 The appointment of Robert Badcock as constable on September 25, 1730 began the rule of law for the Bay Roberts area.
 Stocks and a jailhouse were constructed for the punishment of criminal offenders.
 The construction of a one-room school also took place with one male teacher in charge.